Adding Value To Sports Psychology

 Combining sports psychology with 2Mynds

 The 2Mynds method and platform were designed with collaboration in mind.
 The focus is specifically on developing mental fitness, as a component of mental health and as a pathway to performance.
 As such, it doesn’t interfere with any sports psychology approach.
 The platform itself is social and gamified, so it’s fun to use it, but at the same time it is also rigorous and quantitative.
 The video courses are useful for anyone using 2Mynds independently but the mind-body flow workouts are undoubtedly the part of the platform that shines as a companion to sports psychology.
-Dependent on the theme and purpose of the psychological interventions, specific 2Mynds workouts can be prescribed to clients to support these interventions, and the combined impact can be tracked through the online assessments.
+Depending on the theme and purpose of the psychological interventions, specific 2Mynds workouts can be prescribed to clients to support these interventions, and the combined impact can be tracked through online assessments.